AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-2_Ad-Tech-Tax.md

 <img align="right" width="300" src="https://github.com/hearvox/breaking-news/blob/master/assets/ghostery-verge-285x838.png?raw=true">Ad tech is ravenous for data, for our data.
 We sacrifice our patience (waiting for webpages), our privacy and our pocketbooks (cellphone plans) so ad tech can gorge on our private parts.

-For example, the image at right is from a visit to TheVerge.com.
-It a <a href="https://www.ghostery.com/">Ghostery</a> list of all the page's scripts — mostly for ads, social sites and user-tracking.
+For example, the image at right is from TheVerge.com.
+It's a <a href="https://www.ghostery.com/">Ghostery</a> list of all the page's scripts — mostly for ads, social sites and user-tracking.
 This page weights 10.3 MB.
-But when ad-blocking the scripts, it's only 938 KB, eleven times smaller (so loads that much faster).
+But by ad-blocking the scripts, it's only 938 KB, eleven times smaller (so loads that much faster).

 <blockquote>
 <p>Each ad gets its own iframe, so load is asynchronous and, if one fails, it doesn't kill the entire site.
 Unfortunately, that also means each one fires its own trackers, even if those trackers are identical across ads.
 It's terribly inefficient</p>